-Simply turning on some music and dancing with your kids is a lovely way to spend a rainy afternoon.
+Simply turning on some music and dancing with your kids is a lovely way to spend an afternoon.
 Have a competition for the craziest dance move, try your hand at breakdancing, bellydancing or even keeping a hula hoop up.
 It's remarkable how much entertainment a couple of balloons can create too.
-See who can win at the 'keeping them from touching the floor' game - you never know, they may have an Olympic career ahead of them.
+See who can win at the ‘keeping them from touching the floor’ game – you never know, they may have an Olympic career ahead of them.
 The only equipment you'll need is a good soundtrack.

 If your child has a bit of competitive spirit, try using a stopwatch and time them running the length of the garden – they'll be keen to beat their personal best.
 You may also be amazed at how quickly their time improves with regular practice.
 Try adding in star jumps or hopping on one foot for comedy effect.
 You could even host a mini sports day using our ideas for games and treats.

 Cycling as a family makes a great day out.
 Take your bikes out to your nearest park or countryside cycle route and enjoy exploring in the fresh summer air.
 Riding a bike helps to find-tune balance and co-ordination, as well as building up leg and core strength.
 Make sure you take plenty of water and snacks in your rucksack if you plan on going for a while.